Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. Open the `TodoListClient\App.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-OBO` application copied from the Azure portal.
+1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-OBO-sample-v2` application copied from the Azure portal.
 1. Find the app key `todo:TodoListScope` and replace the existing value with 'api://{clientId}/.default'.
 1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-OBO project (by default `https://localhost:44321/`).